-How Soda Impairs Digestion & Breeds Bad Bacteria
+How Soda Hurts Digestion and Breeds Bad Bacteria

-How exactly did so many of us come to be pouring a bizarre mixture of highly acidic phosphoric acid, addictive caffeine and disease promoting high fructose corn syrup down our throats each day?
+How did so many of us come to be pouring a bizarre mixture of highly acidic phosphoric acid, addictive caffeine and fattening high fructose corn syrup down our throats each day?

-Aside from the many well-known health risks associated with drinking soda, just what kind of effect is this acidic beverage actually having on your digestive system?
+Aside from the many well-known risks associated with drinking soda, just what kind of effect is this acidic beverage having on your digestive system?

 Could the way it interferes with proper digestion be a hidden cause of many common gastrointestinal disorders?